 DO NOT try to handle things with the insurance companies alone.
 Their job is to make sure you get as little as possible for your vehicle and any injuries sustained from the accident.

-“You can settle your own case, but it’s highly likely you’ll undervalue your claim compared to what an attorney can achieve for you,” says attorney Bill Adler of Jim Adler & Associates.
+“You can settle your own case, but it’s highly likely you’ll undervalue your claim compared to what an attorney can achieve for you,” says Texas Injury Lawyer, Bill Adler.

 “While you have a legal right to settle your own case, keep in mind that an insurance company will want to pay as little as possible.
 An attorney can help in many ways to get a fair settlement,” says senior briefing attorney Kyle Schnitzer of the firm.